Guidelines for Preventing Falls

 - More than 95% of hip fractures are caused by falling.
 About three-quarters of all hip fractures occur in women.

 - The majority of hip fracture patients will not make a full recovery.
 Many will require nursing home admission or be dependent upon a cane or a walker.
-Some hip fracture patients will die within one year of the fall.

 Many things can put you at higher risk for a fall, such as certain medical conditions or poor dietary habits.